StuartJames/Stepper-Indexer/README.md

 :Description: Stepper motor indexer to produce Step, Direction and Enable signals to a driver module.
 Note that this code generates only Enable/Step & Direction signals, it does not generate phased coil signals.

+The project is based arrond an article by David Austin for a stepper motor speed profile generator using an 8bit microcontroller.
+I have not bothered to change the code to suit a 32bit system as it seems to work reasonably well as is.

 Key Features

     Written using the Eclipse IDE and the ESP IDF framework including FreeRTOS: